Woy Woy Tunnel: Description

 Woy Woy Tunnel is a 1 mile 4 ch double track railway tunnel passing beneath a sandstone ridge between Brisbane Water and Mullet Creek.
 The tunnel is of brick construction throughout.
 The tunnel was originally built for double track service and thus did not require widening when the line was duplicated in 1906.
 The brick portals feature a brick string course, but are otherwise plain.
 The tunnel is horseshoe shaped, straight and has an average 1 in 150 gradient.
 There is a long cutting in bedrock leading to both portals.

 At the time of its completion in 1888, the tunnel was the longest railway tunnel in Australia.

 Construction history

 Construction commenced on 1 March 1884.
 There was a breaking through ceremony on 17 July 1886; and the official opening was held on 16 January 1888.
 During construction the tunnel entrance had a crimson streamer stretched across it with the Latin phrase Labor omnia vincit, meaning, Hard work conquers all.
 A 600 ft hill rises above the tunnel.
 Construction took place without cessation, night and day, excepting only upon Sundays; and approximately 300 men were employed in the excavation works; and over 100 ST of gunpowder and 10 ST of dynamite.
 Perforation work for the tunnel was provided by ten percussion rock-drills using compressed air obtained from a 40 hp engine.
 Approximately 124,500 cuyd of rock were excavated and approximately 10,000,000 bricks were laid, supplied by Gore Hill Brickworks.
+A local shipbuilder and shipowner, Rock Davis, was given the task of transporting, over the water, the bricks for the tunnel lining.
 No less than 10,000 cement casks were used.